1. Companies must meet certain requirements set out by the Chinese government in order to hire foreign employees.

 Foreign candidates who have international work experience but without work experience in China will also be confronted with the same challenges as the second category, plus the issue of adapting to a new country and its culture.

-It is the company in China which can best determine what category of employee will be suitable, depending on their expectations from the foreign candidate.
+It is the company in China that can best determine what category of employee will be suitable, depending on their expectations from the foreign candidate.

 Various advantages come with hiring a foreign employee.
 Included in these benefits are diversity, culture exchange, increased worldwide connections, education, different management style, and most importantly, special expertise and skills which is not available in China.

-Moreover, a foreigner employee in China can serve as a brand ambassador, who can talk about the company and its products/services in a positive light.
-Foreign employees can also help companies in expending overseas.
+Moreover, a foreign employee in China can serve as a brand ambassador, who can talk about the company and its products/services in a positive light.
+Foreign employees can also help companies in expanding overseas.